 I recently self-published my first Amazon Kindle book and got my very own ISBN No!
 That’s it, clearly, I’ve made it! 😉

-If like me getting your ISBN number turns you on, read on my friend and learn how you can self publish on Amazon Kindle today!
+If like me getting your own kindle ISBN number turns you on, or your looking for a fantastic route to make money on Amazon, read on my friend and learn how you can self publish on Amazon Kindle today!

 How to Self Publish on Amazon Kindle

 Today, it’s easier than ever to become a published writer.
 The days of posting a hard copy manuscript off to a publisher, then waiting for the inevitable flood of rejection slips are long gone.

 Now you can write a book, format it to look professional, and list it for sale on the world’s biggest marketplace in less than a week.
 You also get to keep more money from the sale of the book.

 On average, authors published by the traditional route get paid around 10% of the sale price of a book.
 But if you self-publish on the Amazon Kindle store, then you get to keep as much as 70% of the total sale price.